-We have audited the financial records and operations of the Virginia's A. L. Philpott Manufacturing Extension Partnership (the Partnership) for the year ended June 30, 2001.
+We have audited the financial records and operations of Virginia's A.L.
+Philpott Manufacturing Extension Partnership (the Partnership) for the year ended June 30, 2002, and the six-month period ended December 31, 2002.
 We conducted our audit in accordance with Government Auditing Standards, issued by the Comptroller General of the United States.